-Q: I'm having trouble using Internet Explorer 10 with groov.
-What should I do?
+Q: I'm having trouble using Internet Explorer 10 with groov View.

-A: You can try Chrome or Firefox instead if those browsers are available.
-But if you want to use Internet Explorer 10, do the following steps to make sure the browser is not reverting back to version 9 mode; groov is not compatible with Internet Explorer 9.
+A: Try Microsoft Edge, IE11, Chrome, or Firefox instead, if those browsers are available.
+If you have to use Internet Explorer 10, do the following steps to make sure the browser is not reverting back to version 9 mode; groov View is not compatible with Internet Explorer 9.